The Tolerance Induction Program® (TIP)

 Pulmonary Function Testing (PFT) is a well-established modality of testing for evaluating lung volume, capacity, rates of flow, and gas exchange.
 An exhaled Nitric Oxide test (Fractional Concentration of Exhaled Nitric Oxide Oxide - FeNO) can assist with determining how much inflammation is present in the airways.

-These tests will be performed periodically throughout treatment based on your child's specific needs.
+These tests will be performed periodically throughout treatment based on your specific needs.

 Day 2: Launch Day

-During your Launch day, your patch is removed and results are recorded while you meet with one of our physicians to review the results and your child's treatment plan.
-Our staff will thoroughly review your at-home dosing regimen with you, and your child will complete their first food challenge.
+During your Launch day, your patch is removed and results are recorded while you meet with one of our physicians to review the results and your treatment plan.
+Our staff will thoroughly review your at-home dosing regimen with you, and you will complete your first food challenge.

 Day 3-5: Food Challenges

-With a complete diagnostic profile completed at the Launch Visit, our physicians are now able to better answer questions about your child and their individual plans.
+With a complete diagnostic profile completed at the Launch Visit, our physicians are now able to better answer questions about you and your individual plan.
 If you have any questions about the program, our physician will be happy to answer those for you at this visit.

 Next Visit